The fallout from Larry Nassar's sexual abuse is just beginning

 USA Gymnastics, the US Olympic Committee and Michigan State have denied wrongdoing, and USA Gymnastics said it reported the sexual abuse allegations to authorities when it learned about the abuse.

 Michigan State maintains that no official there believed Nassar committed sexual abuse until newspapers began reporting on the allegations in the summer of 2016.
-Any suggestion that the university engaged in a cover-up is "simply false," a school statement asserted last week.
+Any suggestion that the university engaged in a coverup is "simply false," a school statement asserted last week.

 Klages' attorney, Steve F. Stapleton, told CNN his firm is representing the former coach in federal civil litigation surrounding Nassar and will not comment on pending litigation.